 Asbestos Closes an Inverness School

-The BBC is reporting asbestos closes an inverness school.
-It is a timely reminder that the amount of asbestos in school portfolio is still a massive concern.
-Public health when is comes to asbestos is vital, as the time that exposure and then symptoms manifest is huge.
-It has long been identified that schools and the larger portfolio of public buildings still contain vast amounts of asbestos products, and the public, even now, is still blissfully unaware of the extent of which asbestos was incorporated in to building materials.
+The BBC is reporting asbestos closes an Inverness school.
+It is a timely reminder that the amount of asbestos in the school portfolio is still a massive concern.
+Public health when it comes to asbestos is vital, as the time that exposure and then symptoms manifest is huge.
+It has long been identified that schools and the larger portfolio of public buildings still contain vast amounts of asbestos products, and the public, even now, is still blissfully unaware of the extent to which asbestos was incorporated into building materials.

 "The school has also been thanked by the parent council for keeping everyone informed."